Zephyrr4/kitabkendra/README.md

 I contributed to both frontend and backend development.
 On the frontend, I designed and implemented the user interface using HTML/CSS and Bootstrap, ensuring a intuitive design.
 For the backend, I leveraged Flask and Flask-SQLAlchemy to manage data and interactions with the SQLite database.
 This approach ensured seamless integration and smooth functionality across the application.

-## Contributing

-Contributions are welcome!
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'Add new feature'`).
-5. Push to the branch (`git push origin feature-branch`).
-6. Open a Pull Request.

 ## Contact